pushkarsathe89/na-erdos-fellows-monorepo/data/readme.md

 ![New Atlantis Labs Logo](path/to/logo.png)

-# New Aatlantis Labs Ocean Data Fellowship
+# New Atlantis Labs Ocean Data Fellowship

 ## Translating Ocean Health into Actionable Insights